 INTRODUCTION

 Amongst Chinese healthcare policy leaders, it is a common consensus that the medical profession faces a crisis of patient-physician mistrust [1].
 A recent World Bank report also highlights an impending healthcare driven fiscal crisis where “business as usual, without reform, would result in growth of total health expenditure from 5.6 percent of GDP in 2015 to 9.1 percent in 2035, an average increase of 8.4% per year in real terms” [2].
-Both locally and internationally, it is recognized that the challenges to the Chinese healthcare system will require a range of solutions that includes, but not limited to, “strengthening primary healthcare systems” and “need[ing] to raise the status of primary care workers” [1, 2].
+Both locally and internationally, it is recognized that the challenges to the Chinese healthcare system will require a range of solutions that includes, but is not limited to, strengthening primary healthcare systems and raising the status of primary care workers [1, 2].
 Indeed, this concurs with primary care literature that provides consistent evidence that countries with a strong primary care system have better health outcomes delivered more equitably and at lower cost [3].

-I c In 2009, China launched a health care reform plan, with the development of a primary care system as one of its main goals [4].
-However, eight years after the health care plan has been unveiled, China still suffers from “severe maldistribution of human resources and lack of primary care practitioners (PCPs), lack of a functional gate-keeping mechanism, the low educational attainment of PCPs, and the detrimental elements of health reforms” [5].
-Adding to the confusion, different models of primary care, as well as different residency program reforms are among the continual changes being piloted at various municipal and provincial levels [6, 7].
-This has contributed to the continual stagnation of the ratio of medical doctors who choose to become general practitioners that stands at a relatively low 5.3% [8].
-In comparison, over 51.7% of Canadian physicians are family physicians [9].
-This is despite the relatively comparable proportion of doctors to the population that stands at 1.9 physicians per thousand and 2.1 physicians per thousand in China and Canada respectively [10].
+Since the Chinese Communist Revolution of 1949, healthcare in China has undergone multiple transformations.
+Most notably, reforms began with an equality-based, planned economy phase from 1949 to the 1980s, followed by a market oriented approached in the late 1980s [4].
+Most recently in 2009, China launched a healthcare reform plan, with the development of a primary care system as one of its main goals [5].
+However, eight years after the healthcare plan has been unveiled, China still suffers from “severe maldistribution of human resources and lack of primary care practitioners (PCPs), lack of a functional gate-keeping mechanism, the low educational attainment of PCPs, and the detrimental elements of health reforms” [6].
+In practical terms, this has resulted in a tertiary care oriented system that focuses on revenue generation and allowing patient direct à-la-carte selection of specialist chosen from a menu of doctors located in hospital lobbies [4].
+Adding to the confusion, different models of primary care, as well as different residency program reforms are among the continual changes being piloted at various municipal and provincial levels [7, 8].
+This has contributed to the continual stagnation of the ratio of medical doctors who choose to become general practitioners that stands at a relatively low 5.3% [9].
+In comparison, over 51.7% of Canadian physicians are family physicians [10].
+This is despite the relatively comparable proportion of doctors to the population that stands at 1.9 physicians per thousand and 2.1 physicians per thousand in China and Canada, respectively [11].

-In October 2014, the University of Ottawa enters this fluid reform landscape by partnering with the Shanghai Jiao Tong University School of Medicine (SJTUSM) to open the Ottawa-Shanghai Joint School of Medicine (OSJSM) at the SJTUSM affiliated Renji Hospital in Shanghai [11].
-In order to implement a North American undergraduate medical education program in China, the joint school requires adequate primary care exposure for its students to comply with standards of the Canadian Accreditation Committee for Canadian Medical Schools (CACMS) [12].
-The OSJSM International Family Medicine Clinic was inaugurated in October 2015 with the long-term goal to provide a Canadian inspired Family Medicine training for students, residents and physicians and deliver primary care to patients speaking either Mandarin Chinese or English.
-This initiative provides a unique opportunity to study the rapidly evolving Chinese primary care landscape in order to better understand the impact primary care may or may not have, and to inform the continued development of OSJSM Family Medicine training sites in Shanghai [13].
+In October 2014, the University of Ottawa enters this fluid reform landscape by partnering with the Shanghai Jiao Tong University School of Medicine (SJTUSM) to open the Ottawa-Shanghai Joint School of Medicine (OSJSM) at the SJTUSM affiliated Renji Hospital in Shanghai [12].
+In order to implement a North American undergraduate medical education program in China, the joint school requires adequate primary care exposure for its students to comply with standards of the Canadian Accreditation Committee for Canadian Medical Schools (CACMS) [13].
+The OSJSM International Family Medicine Clinic was inaugurated in October 2015 with the long-term goal to provide a Canadian-inspired Family Medicine training for students, residents and physicians and deliver primary care to patients speaking either Mandarin Chinese or English.
+This initiative provides a unique opportunity to study the rapidly evolving Chinese primary care landscape in order to better understand the impact primary care may or may not have, and to inform the continued development of OSJSM Family Medicine training sites in Shanghai [14].